 This page is intended to help provide further understanding as to why physical development of the senses are vital to having the resources to be ‘ready and able’ to learn for life.
 You may recognise many signs from scrolling down the grey box on the right hand side of this page.
 These symptoms are due to retained reflexes.
-The reflexes are not addressed in education unfortunately, and yet, they are so important to our physical, emotional, social, behavioural, cognitive and academic development and the efficient linking up of the brain in every one of us.
+The reflexes are not addressed in education unfortunately, and yet, they set up the neural foundations to our physical, emotional, social, behavioural, cognitive and academic development and the efficient linking up of the brain in every one of us.

-I would like to bring awareness to the Education system and Professionals assessing for and dealing with Learning challenges, Child development and Parents that developmental issues and learning challenges can be improved with life changing results, using developmental movements.
+I would like to bring awareness to the Education system, Professionals assessing for and dealing with Learning challenges and Child development and also Parents that learning and developmental challenges can be significantly improved using simple movements with profound and life-long results.

 If teachers were to screen and assess the physical side of learning in children first, and this is easy to do, and where I can help, they will immediately know the children who are going to struggle with learning and can then concentrate on developing their weaker senses, using simple developmental movements.
 Teachers will then be able to teach these children with less effort, less valuable time lost and more enjoyment in the classroom for both teacher and student.
 This is the quickest, most effective, efficient and money saving way to achieve top results and I will explain why on this page.